batuhanertas/reactnd-project-myreads-starter/README.md

 # MyReads Project

-This project was built on the starter template for the final assessment project for Udacity's React Fundamentals course.
+This project was built on the starter template for the final assessment project for Udacity's React Fundamentals course (github.com/udacity/reactnd-project-myreads-starter).
 It is a application for tracking books.
 User can categorize its books in 3 different shelves (Currently Reading, Want to Read, Read).
 User is able to switch the shelf of a book or can completely remove a book from the shelves by selecting the option 'None'.
 In addition the application has a search feature.
 The user can search books only for provided search terms (they can be found in the